 When site visitors search a multi-language website, each language version of content appears separately in search results.

-You must order index creation and multi-language index support from Episerver.
-You should enable desired languages during site setup.
+The number of supported languages is set when your organization orders an index and multi-language index support from Episerver.
+Your site administrator enables desired languages during site setup.

 The following examples illustrate search optimization with multiple websites and languages.